pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/model_averaging.myst.md

 +++ {"papermill": {"duration": 0.052958, "end_time": "2020-11-29T12:14:55.196722", "exception": false, "start_time": "2020-11-29T12:14:55.143764", "status": "completed"}, "tags": []}

-Another option is to plot several traces in a same plot is to use `densityplot`.
+Another option is to plot several traces in a same plot is to use `plot_density`.
 This plot is somehow similar to a forestplot, but we get truncated KDE (kernel density estimation) plots (by default 95% credible intervals) grouped by variable names together with a point estimate (by default the mean).

 ```{code-cell} ipython3
 ---